morganross/docstosaurus/README.md

     - By default files are dot em dee
   - Wow sub folder
     - Files are good too
-    - Here is a a file called “hiworld.txt”
+    - Here is a a file called “hiworld.txt” it will have content written in it.
     - **Lets write** in this file
     - **HELLO WORLD**
     - **All 4 of these bold lines are INSIDE the file.
 Anything bold gets written INSIDE the file.
 Bold on the list is Content in the file.**
     - **If you want something in your file to actully be bold** just use this instead **#@ipsom dorum#@** becomes bold.

     - What a time to be alive!
-This is a new file!
+This is a new empty file!
 “Specifyname.lol”
     - So long as it's “something.dot.something.in.quotes”